 That's the shortened version of the new Exceptional Effort and Engagement award sponsored by the Parent Teacher Student Association [PTSA]. cubed," addin aspect to make ber, Cho said.

-In a Nov. informed teac But instead of another honor to recognize student academic success, PTSA officials said they aim to show appreciation to those who shine in other areas of campus life.
+In a Nov. informed teaching informed teaching in the shortened version of cubed," addin aspect to make ber, Cho said.
+But instead of another honor to recognize student academic success, PTSA officials said they aim to show appreciation to those who shine in other areas of campus life.
 "Through a PTSA meeting [at the beginning of the year], we talked about wanting more of an emphasis on the non-academics of the school such as the character building aspect for students," said PTSA executive president Joanne Cho, who introduced the idea last year.
 "There are so many awards rewarding academics, sports and such, but we wanted to recognize those kids who contribute on campus but never get praised."
-Though the PTSA originally named the honor the Exceptional Effort award, principal Craig Weinreich suggested the nickname, "E cubed," adding the "engagement" aspect to make it easier to remember, Cho said.
-In a Nov.
+Though the PTSA originally named the honor the Exceptional Effort award, principal Craig Weinreich suggested the nickname, "E cubed," adding the "engagement" aspect to make it easier to remember Cho said In a Nov.
 4 email, Weinreich informed teachers about the new PTSA award as well as the Nov.
 18 deadline to nominate students.
 "The hope is that this award will provide opportunities for the recognition of Lancers who may not always be noticed and acknowledged for their hard work and dedication within our classrooms or across our campus in ways that are not necessarily determined solely by their academic achievements," Weinreich wrote in the email.
 E3 will be distributed quarterly and given to those who exemplify one or more of the three qualities listed on a state-required Schoolwide Learning Outcomes post-